-For a unique and unforgettable family experience, tour Picket Wire Canyonlands.
-Located on the Comanche National Grassland south of La Junta, Colorado, these primitive canyons are home to the largest dinosaur tracksite in North America!
-Guided auto tours are the easiest way to experience Picket Wire Canyonlands and learn about its rich, colorful past.
-During the tour, knowledgeable guides will show you difficult to find dinosaur tracks, and the interesting prehistoric, historic, and natural features of the canyons.
-This auto tour is the only motorized access into the canyons.
+For a unique and unforgettable family experience, tour the Picket Wire Canyonlands.
+Located on the Comanche National Grassland south of La Junta, Colorado, these rugged and remote canyons are home to the largest dinosaur tracksite in North America!
+Guided auto tours are the easiest way to experience Picket Wire Canyonlands and learn about its amazing, colorful past.
+During the tour, knowledgeable guides will show you difficult to find dinosaur tracks, as well as share the history of the early pioneers and their historic ranches and homesteads, some of the rich Native American history, and the beautiful natural features of the canyons.
+This auto tour truly does offer something for everyone and is the only motorized access into the canyons.

 This tour lasts eight hours.
-You must provide your own lunch, water, snacks, hat, sunscreen, water shoes, full tank of gas and good spare tire.
-Can you bring these items?
+You must provide your own lunch, water, snacks, hat, sunscreen, water shoes, a full tank of gas and a good functional spare tire.

-Did you read the Picket Wire Canyonlands, Guided Auto Tour Safety Checklist shown below?
+Please read the Picket Wire Canyonlands, Guided Auto Tour Safety Checklist shown below for important tour and safety information.

 Select a date to see a list of times